 As an Amazon Associate, we earn commissions from qualifying purchases on Amazon.com at no cost to you.
 Purchases of qualifying products from other affiliates generated by links on this site, may result in additional sources of affiliate commission.

-Savannah may have been spared the devestation that befell other southern cities on Shermans March to the Sea, but the hated general and his troops seized her cotton, guns and artillery and occupied the city for several weeks.
+Savannah may have been spared the devastation that befell other southern cities on Sherman's March to the Sea, but the infamous general and his troops seized her cotton, guns, and artillery, and occupied the city for several weeks.

 "...I beg to present to you as a Christmas Gift, the City of Savannah with 150 heavy guns and plenty of ammunition and also about 25,000 bails of cotton..."

 So read Union General William T. Sherman's telegram to President Lincoln written from on Dec.
 22, 1864 from the home we now know as the Green-Meldrim House.

 Georgia became the fifth state to secede from the United States in January 1861, and in March, a convention at Savannah ratified the constitution of the new Confederate States of America.
 Local militia units began to ready themselves for war.
 The Chatham Artillery, Georgia Hussars, Jasper Greens, Phoenix Riflemen and Oglethorpe Light Infantry, were now joined by colorful new outfits like the Rattle Snakes and Hyenas.
 Young boys enlisted in the Savannah Cadets.